abdalrahmanattya/nodejs-application-migration/SOLUTION.md

 - Backend - API
 - Backend - database ‘stack policy’

-**The Fifth stack build and deploy the application code by using cloudformation custom resource and helper script.**
+**The sixth stack build and deploy the application code by using cloudformation custom resource and helper script.**

 The network resources aren’t in use.
 It’s just for demonstration purposes.

 ![](diagrams/iacv2.png)
 ### Deploy
-In order to deploy the application using cloudformation, you only to download and deploy this [template](https://raw.githubusercontent.com/abdalrahmanattya/sentia-assignment/main/code/cloudformation/sentia-iac-parent-stack.yml "template")**
+In order to deploy the application using cloudformation, you need to download and deploy this [template](https://raw.githubusercontent.com/abdalrahmanattya/sentia-assignment/main/code/cloudformation/sentia-iac-parent-stack.yml "template")**

-Once the stack is complete, click the website url from the output section of the template.
+Once the stack is complete, click the website url in the output section of the template.

-Everything should work perfectly.
+Everything should work fine.

-Don't forget to terminate the stack.
+terminate the stack.

 ## Time Log & Followed Processes
 Please Note That: